johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 In addition to a computer running the macOS, Linux, and Windows 10 operating systems, the following software is required for this training environment.

 #### Visual Studio Code

+As part of the training environment, a remote SSH host is set up that includes Ansible Engine and other necessary software.

+There are a number of on-line tutorials to assist with setting up your laptop.
+See [Remote Development tutorials](https://code.visualstudio.com/docs/remote/remote-tutorials).

 VS Code is a free code editor, which runs on the aforementioned operating systems.
 Download and install it at https://code.visualstudio.com/download.

 While there are a number of suitable editors available for free or for a nominal license fee, this training makes use of the VS Code [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).
 The Visual Studio Code Remote - SSH extension allows you to open a remote folder on any remote machine, (virtual machine, or container) and terminal window with a running SSH server.

+##### Install Remote Development Extension Pack
 Install the [Visual Studio Code Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-As part of the training environment, a remote SSH host will be set up which includes a version of Ansible Engine and other necessary software.

-There are a number of on-line tutorials to assist with setting up your laptop.
-See [Remote Development tutorials](https://code.visualstudio.com/docs/remote/remote-tutorials).
+> Note: You may need to restart VS code after installing the Extension Pack for the extension to be recognized.

 ##### SSH client
 Your laptop will need a supported SSH client.
 Refer to [Installing a supported SSH client]https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client).